Celebrating 29 Years

 All program are free — removing a barrier to access.

 75% of our girls and over 50% of mentors are from backgrounds underrepresented in STEM.

-Over the last eleven years, >90% of our high school juniors and seniors have gone on to college (up 20% over the national average) and of those girls, >55% of them choose to major in STEM.
+Over the last thirteen years, >90% of our high school juniors and seniors have gone on to college (up 20% over the national average) and of those girls, >55% of them choose to major in STEM.